shiva-reddy-uic/book-ar-project-group-12/README.md

 The target files are hosted on book-ar-project-group-12/Project 1/ImageTargets/

-To run the application, please use CharlieChocolateScene
+To run the application, please select the scene CharlieChocolateScene